thewoolleyman/gitrflow/readme/goals_and_philosophy.md

 The main goal of **gitrflow** is to support the usage of `rebase`, by solving (and reframing) the problems with `rebase` which drive people to prefer `merge` instead.

+### The Git Book's summary of positions

+The **Git Book** provides [the following excellent summary](http://git-scm.com/book/en/v2/Git-Branching-Rebasing#Rebase-vs.-Merge) of both sides of the debate.

+The case for merging:

+> One point of view on this is that your repository’s commit history is a record
+> of what actually happened.
+It’s a historical document, valuable in its own right,
+> and shouldn’t be tampered with.
+From this angle, changing the commit history is
+> almost blasphemous; you’re lying about what actually transpired.
+So what if
+> there was a messy series of merge commits?
+That’s how it happened, and the
+> repository should preserve that for posterity.

+...and the case for rebasing:

+> The opposing point of view is that the commit history is the story of how your
+> project was made.
+You wouldn’t publish the first draft of a book, and the manual
+> for how to maintain your software deserves careful editing.
+This is the camp
+> that uses tools like rebase and filter-branch to tell the story in the way
+> that’s best for future readers.

+So, the position of gitrflow is that **BOTH** positions are correct:

+* For master and production release branches, you should NEVER change history, and therefore these types branches should never be rebased.
+* For feature branches, you only care about the story of how the feature branch was made, not about any draft versions.
+This is because it will eventually be merged, in its final, rebased form, to the master branch, and that final version of the feature branch's history IS the one (and the ONLY one) that matters. to master, which is

+### The case for rebasing feature branches

 The best justification for rebasing I've seen is by Randy Fay in his article [A Rebase Workflow for Git](http://randyfay.com/content/rebase-workflow-git):